Bulma385/demo-repo/SeminarSummary.md

 3. parallel row & column attention: tabbie

 4. joint row column attention: turl by restricting attention mechanism using visibility matrix

+TAPEX and UnifiedSKG: encoder and decoder architecture for sequence to sequence

+note: since attention mechanism has quadratic complexity (source?) it benefits from small sequence lengths. so multiple attention comps with smaller seq like row or column can be more efficient than inputting whole table (and rather comp tractable)